aniraannu/social-network-API/README.md

    ![Get All users](./Assets/images/get-all-users.png)
    ![Get a single user by ID](./Assets/images/get%20a%20single%20user%20by%20id.png)

 To update a user by ID, click the PUT request.
 On the URL, enter the ID of the user whose information is going to be updated.
 To delete a user by ID, click the DELETE request and enter the user's ID.
 A message that reads, "User and thoughts deleted!" will appear if the user has been deleted from the database.
 If there is no such user or user ID in the system, the message, "No user with this id!" is shown.
 Click Find All Users to see if the user has been deleted.
+The thoughts assosiated with the user will also be deleted along with user.
 ![Update a user](./Assets/images/update-user.png)
 ![Remove a user](./Assets/images/remove-a-user.png)